 Tanios Bekaii-Saab, MD

-Dr. Bekaii-Saab earned his medical degree at the American University of Beirut in Lebanon, did his residency in internal medicine at the Indiana University Medical Center in Indianapolis, and completed fellowships in hematology/oncology and in clinical pharmacology at Tufts University-New England Medical Center in Boston.
-He joined Ohio State’s medical faculty in 2002.
+Dr. Bekaii-Saab completed his undergraduate studies at McGill University and earned his MD at the American University of Beirut.
+His residency in internal medicine was at the Indiana University Medical Center, followed by fellowships in hematology/oncology and in clinical pharmacology at Tufts University-New England Medical Center.

 Antonia R. Sepulveda, MD, PhD, FACP